 It certainly can’t be the order for MRV – P, this has still not been signed.

-That’s another story!!, which has gone very quiet.
+That’s another story!!, which has gone quiet.

 It’s a General Service vehicle which I address here.

 Pretty much, my views around the General Service vehicle haven’t changed.
 Much of what I considered back in 2014 remains the same.
 Given the constraints of vehicle weights and driving licence regulations, a 3500 kg gross vehicle weight is still an issue, and its limited payload is still an issue.
-Driving licence regulations restrict category B holders to 3500kg. it’s time to accept that the minimum driving licence of military personnel has to be a minimum C1 (up to 7500kg).
+Driving licence regulations restrict category B holders to 3500 kg. it’s time to accept that the minimum driving licence of military personnel has to be a minimum C1 (up to 7500 kg).
 It shouldn’t be too difficult to get everyone trained and not cost that much.

 Rather than a COTS double cab pick-up, I feel two new contenders are worth consideration.

-Firstly, the new kid on the block it’s now on my list of preferred options.
+Firstly, the new kid on the block, its now on my list of preferred options.

 The INEOS GRENADIER

 Conceived by the owner of the massive chemical company INEOS, Sir Jim Ratcliffe, to be a real Land Rover successor.
 Yes, it looks a bit like a Land Rover and not dissimilar to a G Wagon too.
-Is that such a bad thing? it’s a familiar silhouette.
-INEOS has taken a very serious approach to the vehicle’s development.
+Is that such a bad thing?
+It’s a familiar silhouette.
+INEOS has taken a serious approach to the vehicle’s development.

 Some have commented that the choice of BMW engines is a weak link.
 I strongly disagree.
 The BMW diesel engine has been rigorously put through its paces as a workhorse, it’s in pretty much every “large” Police vehicle in the UK and elsewhere.
-Just take a look at the high mileage ex- Police vehicles being disposed of at auction, some with huge mileages having been covered.
+Just have a look at the high mileage ex- Police vehicles being disposed of at auction, some with huge mileages having been covered.
 I don’t doubt its ability and longevity.
-Initially, INEOS planned to build a new factory in Bridgend South Wales, which would have been a major boost for the local Welsh economy.
+Initially, INEOS planned to build a new factory in Bridgend, South Wales, which would have been a major boost for the local Welsh economy.
 However, the plans have now changed.
-Mercedes have decided to dispose of the former smart factory in Hambach, France.
+Mercedes has decided to dispose of the former smart factory in Hambach, France.

 Over recent years Mercedes has spent a small fortune on the plant making it one of the most modern and capable in Europe.
 INEOS’ decision to buy it makes huge financial sense.
-The added bonus was their awarded “Contact Production” status by Mercedes, to build an electric vehicle for them.
+The bonus was their awarded “Contact Production” status by Mercedes, to build an electric vehicle for them.
 In my opinion, the acquisition of the factory is an offer INEOS just could not refuse.
 It also makes sense with the post-Brexit, tariff-free movement of the engines and other components within the EU.
 The development of the Grenadier continues, it appears as part of the development process they are consulting many end-users apparently including UK special forces.

-This version along with a 7-seat variant is based on a longer 3175mm wheelbase.
+This version along with a 7-seat variant is based on a longer 3175 mm wheelbase.
 The reduction in bodywork might give a slightly higher payload.
 Currently testing as a double cab without any bodywork.
 Prices are confirmed to start at £48K for the two-seat Commercial with deliveries commencing and a dealer and servicing network in place in the final quarter of 2022.
 Grenadier Prices (Autocar)

 Watch this space, I think the Grenadier has a lot of promise.

 The next consideration is the recent update to Mercedes’s ubiquitous G Wagon.
-After almost 30 years, a number of new models were announced on 28th September 2021.
+After almost 30 years, some new models were announced on 28th September 2021.
 Mercedes G464 Official.
 Based on the latest generation 464 model which has been available as a passenger vehicle for a couple of years.
 The new G Class for Rescue and Special Operations is available in two variants, a station wagon and a two-door Chassis cab.

-The Chassis cab is designated as the BA09, with a stretched wheelbase of 3650mm.
+The Chassis cab is designated as the BA09, with a stretched wheelbase of 3650 mm.
 A maximum mass increase of 4.9 tonnes with a payload of 2.5 tonnes.
-Both vehicles have a towing capacity of 3500kg.
+Both vehicles have a towing capacity of 3500 kg.
 The chassis cab now has an enlarged passenger cab, with more space for the occupants and storage for equipment.

 Due to the numerous modifications, which include the removal of vehicle airbags and its protective door bars, it cannot be homologated for civilian use.
 No doubt the removal of these features and subsequent weight reduction have allowed the increase in payload.
 Many other specific features, such as 24v electrics and a clever emergency override which disables some features and enables others, will get the operators out of trouble.
 Plasan has been involved in the development of the LAPV Light Armoured Patrol Vehicle version.
 Additional ground clearance is achieved by the use of portal axles.
 MRV-P requirement with commonality, now there’s a thought.